cilium/cilium/Documentation/cmdref/cilium-agent.md

       --dnsproxy-concurrency-processing-grace-period duration     Grace time to wait when DNS proxy concurrent limit has been reached during DNS message processing
       --dnsproxy-enable-transparent-mode                          Enable DNS proxy transparent mode
       --dnsproxy-socket-linger-timeout int                        Timeout (in seconds) when closing the connection between the DNS proxy and the upstream server.
 If set to 0, the connection is closed immediately (with TCP RST).
 If set to -1, the connection is closed asynchronously in the background (default 10)
+      --dynamic-lifecycle-config string                           List of dynamic lifecycle features and their configuration including the dependencies (default "[]")
       --egress-gateway-policy-map-max int                         Maximum number of entries in egress gateway policy map (default 16384)
       --egress-gateway-reconciliation-trigger-interval duration   Time between triggers of egress gateway state reconciliations (default 1s)
       --egress-masquerade-interfaces strings                      Limit iptables-based egress masquerading to interface selector